djanidaud/mathDoku/README.md

 java --module-path=(path to javaFX folder)/javafx-sdk-11.0.2/lib --add-modules=ALL-MODULE-PATH Main

-# Rules of the Game:
+# Rules of the Game
 A player needs to fill the cells in an NxN square grid with the numbers 1 to N (one number per cell), while adhering to the following constraints:
  - Each number must appear exactly once in each row.
  - Each number must appear exactly once in each column.